Templates

 }

 The $this->template object in the presenter will now be an instance of the ArticleTemplate class.
-So PHP will check the declared types upon writing.
-And starting from PHP 8.2, it will also warn about writing to a non-existent variable; in previous versions, the same can be achieved using the Nette\SmartObject trait.
+PHP will thus check the declared types when writing.

-You can enjoy the luxury of autocompletion in templates too; just install the Latte plugin for PhpStorm and specify the class name at the beginning of the template, more in the article latte-how-to-use-type-system:
+You can also use code completion directly in templates.
+Just install the Latte plugin for PhpStorm and specify the template parameter class name at the beginning of the template, more in the article Latte: how to use the type system:

 {templateType App\Presentation\Article\ArticleTemplate}